 As with all things pet-friendly, removable and washable covers make life easier and cleaner.
 Depending on your pet and the type of bed, you may also want (or need) a fabric that is waterproof and/or stain-resistant.

 Each on my covers were made with water-resistant outdoor fabric, with an overlapping rear closure through which the cushion could be inserted and removed if the cover needs to be cleaned.
-I opted for Velcro-style hook-and-loop in lieu of fitting a zipper, using some of my large rolls from AliExpress (referral link).
+I opted for Velcro-style closure instead of fitting a zipper, using some of my giant bargain hook-and-loop rolls from AliExpress (referral link).
 If you would rather use a zipper, you can easily adjust the rear panel flaps to suit the size/type of your zipper.
 The rest of the DIY is the same.

 Boxing vs. Boxed Corners on Wrap-Around Cushions